vmchura/CloudGentGran/docs/architecture.md

 ## Overview

 The Catalunya Open Data Pipeline is designed as a multi-environment data platform that extracts, transforms, and loads (ETL) open data from Catalunya government sources using Apache Airflow orchestration across three distinct environments.
+The pipeline processes data through multiple layers, culminating in a public-facing data service powered by Observable Framework.

 ## Environment Architecture